nfprojects/nfengine/README.md

 Building the project - Linux
 ----------------------------

-For now, the only compileable part of nfEngine is nfCommon library and its tests binary, nfCommonTest.
+For now, the only compilable part of nfEngine is nfCommon library and its tests binary, nfCommonTest.
 Requirements:

-1. Installed GCC 4.9.2 or higher
+1. Installed a C++11-compatible compiler (right now the only compiler tested to work is GCC 4.7).
-2. Installed CMake 2.6 or higher
+2. Installed CMake 2.6 or higher.
-3. Pulled external dependencies from [here](http://www.github.com/nfprojects/nfenginedeps)
+3. Pulled external dependencies from [here](http://www.github.com/nfprojects/nfenginedeps):
     * **"nfEngineDeps"** directory will be created by using git submodules inside repo - fetch its contents by using `git submodule init && git submodule update`
     * **NOTE:** Dependencies need to be built separately from engine.
 See README.md inside nfEngineDeps repo for more info.